koenbollen/node-fileinput/README.md

 API documentation
 -----------------

-read the source for now, sorry..
+Read the examples, tests and source for now, sorry...